Strategic Financial Planning for Veterans, Federal Employees, and Military Personnel

 Are you approaching or reached a million dollars in your employer retirement account?
 Congratulations!
 More than likely, your retirement goal is now funded.
 If the entire account is allocated to pretax retirement savings, it’s time to speak with an advisor to do some tax planning.
 There are several strategies that can be utilized to reduce the income taxes you will pay over your lifetime.

-By Becky meats December 17, 2024
+By Becky Meats December 17, 2024

 Consider looking beyond the 401(k).
 Our latest post explores the cash balance plan as a powerful tool to realize your retirement dream.

-By Becky meats November 27, 2024
+By Becky Meats November 27, 2024

 Wondering which retirement plan works best for your business?
 Clear Insight can help business owners navigate retirement plan choices and save money on taxes.